uptycslabs/terraform-aws-uptycs/modules/cspm_integration/README.md

 ## Features

-The cspm integration module will perform the following actions:
+The CSPM integration module will perform the following actions:

-1. Create a new aws iam role using `role_name` with trust relationship policy contains Principal of value of `upt_account_id` and sts condition under string match with UUID of value `external_id`.
+1. Create a new aws Iam role using `role_name` with trust relationship policy containing Principal of value of `upt_account_id` and sts condition under string match with UUID of value `external_id`.
-1. Create and attach `UptycsReadOnlyPolicy` inline policy to new role.
+1. Create and attach the `UptycsReadOnlyPolicy` inline policy to a new role.
-1. Attach `policy/job-function/ViewOnlyAccess` aws managed policy to new role.
+1. Attach `policy/job-function`/ViewOnlyAccess` AWS managed policy to a new role.
-1. Attach `policy/SecurityAudit` aws managed policy to new role.
+1. Attach `policy/SecurityAudit` AWS managed policy to a new role.
-1. Attach permission boundery based on input `permissions_boundary_policy_arn`
+1. Attach permission boundary based on input `permissions_boundary_policy_arn`

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->